Conclusion of Colcamar Water Purification Project – Peru

 This project has been completed under the direction of Peace Corps Volunteer Sally Clark.
 To read about the start of the project, CLICK HERE.

 The project was designed to provide a safe and secure source of water for the community through the installation of a chlorination system for water purification.

 The project was fairly straightforward in scope.
 We wanted to train the water committee in the overall administration, operation, and maintenance of the water system, as well as make the water potable by installing a drip chlorination system and train the water committee on its proper use and management.
-We implemented the project over 3 months starting with general assemblies for the whole annex, technical trainings for the water committee, infrastructure implementation with hands-on trainings, and ending with monitoring of the chlorination system and follow-up on the technical trainings.
+We implemented the project over 3 months starting with general assemblies for the whole annex, technical training for the water committee, infrastructure implementation with hands-on training, and ending with monitoring of the chlorination system and follow-up on the technical training.

 Our specific activities and how the work progressed through the states include the follows:

 (1) 2 general assemblies at the beginning and end of the project to explain the scope, and remind the people of their rights and responsibilities as a water user and those of their representatives in the water committee.

 At the first assembly, there were a few people who did not want to chlorinate the water, they thought it would have a bad taste and that it was clean enough to drink.
 It didn’t take much, a few quality tested water samples, to show them that their water wasn’t clean as they drank it before.
 After seeing myself and other representatives of the municipality working in the annex for 3 months and tasting the water with the chlorine at correct levels, almost everyone finished off interested or at least content with the project.
 The difference in the confidence of the water committee from the first to the last assembly was measurable.
 In the end, they were eager to explain what they had done and show off their gained knowledge, excited to finally be able to answer questions about their own system.